Millions Of Monarch Butterflies Are Headed Straight For Arkansas This Spring

 Millions of monarch butterflies have left the mountains of Mexico and are migrating through Arkansas this spring.
 Within the past few years, this monarch migration in Arkansas has been the biggest it has been in decades.
-This spring, it is estimated that nearly 200 million monarch butterflies in Arkansas will make an appearance and we can’t wait to see these beautiful creatures.
-Let’s get outside to see this amazingly beautiful sight!
+This spring, it is estimated millions of monarch butterflies will make an appearance and we can’t wait to see these beautiful creatures.
+Let’s get outside to see these gorgeous monarch butterflies in Arkansas!

 We would love to see your monarch photos in our Facebook Group, Arkansas Nature Lovers.
 You should join for your chance to be featured and to discover why there’s nothing better than Arkansas’s stunning nature.

-If you’d like to immerse yourself in breathtaking nature while you look for monarch butterflies in Arkansas, you should try one of these hikes.
+If you’d like to immerse yourself in breathtaking nature while you look for monarch butterflies in Arkansas, you should try one of spring hikes in Arkansas.

 Monarch Buffterflies In Arkansas